 OTHER USES AND DISCLOSURES OF YOUR HEALTH INFORMATION

-MHPF will obtain your authorization to use and disclose your health information for these specific purposes when required by law:Marketing
+We will get your written permission to use and disclose your health information for these specific purposes when required by law:Marketing

-You have the right to revoke your marketing authorization and MHPF will honor the revocation.
-To find out who to contact for opting out of these communications, please contact MHCS Marketing Communications, 2525 deSales Avenue, Chattanooga, Tennessee 37404, phone (423) 495-8365.
+You have the right to revoke (take back) your marketing permission and we will honor the revocation.
+To find out who to contact for opting out of these communications, please contact the Privacy Officer.

-Psychotherapy notes are notes by a mental health professional that document or analyze the contents of a conversation during a private counseling session or a group, joint, or family counseling session.
-If psychotherapy notes are maintained separate from the rest of your health information they may not be used or disclosed without your written authorization, except as may be required by law.
+Psychotherapy notes are special notes by a mental health professional that document or analyze the contents of a conversation during a private counseling session or a group, joint, or family counseling session.
+Psychotherapy notes are kept separate from the rest of your health information, and they may not be used or disclosed without your written permission, except as may be required by law.

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

-To ask questions about any of these rights, or to obtain a paper copy of this notice, contact the Privacy Officer, 2525 deSales Avenue, Chattanooga, Tennessee 37404, phone (423) 495-7845.
-Or, you may obtain a copy of this notice at our Web site, www.memorialhealthpartnersfoundation.com.
+To ask questions about any of these rights, or to obtain a paper copy of this notice, contact the Privacy Officer.
+You may also obtain a copy of this notice at our website.